ePaipeti/TopicModeling_A3/README.md

 # TopicModeling_A3
 Applying Topic Modeling for the study of politicians and their social media rhetoric.

-The notebook consists of an example usage of LDA Topic Modeling for the study of tweets by two American politicians, DOnald Trump and Bernie Sanders.
+The notebook consists of an example usage of LDA Topic Modeling for the study of tweets by two American politicians, Donald Trump and Bernie Sanders.

 ### Dataset
 - trump_tweets